-When a citizen calls the Arizona Child Abuse Hotline with a concern of suspected abuse or neglect, the Intake Specialist will determine if the call meets the pre-established criteria for a report.
-Once the Intake Specialist has gathered all necessary information, they will generate a report for investigation and assign it to a field unit.
-Tracking characteristics are assigned by the Centralized Intake Hotline based on the information provided by the caller.
+When a citizen calls the Arizona Child Abuse Hotline ('Hotline') with a concern of suspected abuse or neglect, the Intake Specialist will determine if the call meets the pre-established criteria for an intake report.
+Once the Intake Specialist has gathered all necessary information, they generate an intake report for investigation and assign it to a field unit.
+Tracking characteristics are assigned by the Hotline based on the information provided by the caller.
 A tracking characteristic is a circumstance that occurs in a report.
 It may occur independently of child abuse or neglect allegations or may carry a general description of a condition that exists in the family.
-Reports requiring a joint investigation with law enforcement have a tracking characteristic of Criminal Conduct (CC).1 If during the course of an investigation, it is determined that a subsequent tracking characteristic applies, it may then be added to the case.
+Reports requiring a joint investigation with law enforcement have a tracking characteristic of Criminal Conduct (CC).
+If during the course of an investigation, it is determined that a subsequent tracking characteristic applies, it may then be added to the assessment.